Kukuriraige: Sanxingdui Fantasy

-Kukuriraige: Sanxingdui Fantasy (ククリレイジュ -三星堆伝奇-, Kukurireiju: Sanseitai Denki) is an unreleased Chinese-Japanese animated steampunk fantasy film directed by Fumikazu Satou.
+Kukuriraige: Sanxingdui Fantasy (ククリレイジュ -三星堆伝奇-, Kukurireiju: Sanseitai Denki) is an unreleased animated steampunk fantasy film directed by Fumikazu Satou.
 It would have been the first feature film produced by anime veteran Hiroshi Negishi's Zero-G animation studio, with that status being taken by their film adaptation of the manga series Break of Dawn.
 It was originally set to be released by AEON Entertainment on February 7, 2020, but due to production issues related to the COVID-19 pandemic, the film was removed from the 2020 release schedule.
 Jewelpet Attack Travel!, a short film based on Sanrio's Jewelpet franchise and directed by Negishi for Ashi Productions, was set to be attached to it; and was later rescheduled for release as an original net animation on May 14, 2022, in a livestream on Niconico Live.
 During that livestream, it was confirmed that the film would not be released at any point in the foreseeable future.